ec-europa/toolkit/docs/configuring-project.md

 ## Installation explained

 The toolkit requires 3 files to be present in your repository that make a reference to the toolkit or visa versa.

-The three files are:
+* composer.json
+* build.xml
+* build.project.props

 ### composer.json